-6.10.5 Using ReplicaSets with MySQL Router
+7.5 Using ReplicaSets with MySQL Router

 You can also use MySQL Router to bootstrap against an InnoDB ReplicaSet.
-For more information, see Section 6.10, "Using MySQL Router with AdminAPI, InnoDB Cluster, and InnoDB ReplicaSet".
+For more information, see Chapter 7, MySQL Router and AdminAPI.
 The only difference in the generated MySQL Router configuration file is the addition of the cluster_type option.
 When MySQL Router is bootstrapped against a ReplicaSet, the generated configuration file includes: